Serving McLean VA Youth Since 1954

 • The standard court dimensions are 9 meters x 9 meters (about 30' x 30') on each side of the net.

-• Referees are responsible for the set-up and takedown of the equipment.
+• Referees are responsible for the set-up and take down of the equipment.

 SPORTSMANSHIP